Meliton Kantaria: Biography

 Born to a peasant family in a small Georgian town of Jvari, he worked in a kolkhoz until being mobilized in the Red Army in 1940.
 During World War II, he served in the 756th Rifle Regiment, 150th Rifle Division, of the 3rd Shock Army at the 1st Belorussian Front.
-He is credited for having mounted a red banner, together with Sergeant M.A.
-Yegorov, over the Reichstag on 1 May 1945.
+He is credited for having mounted a red banner, together with Sergeant Mikhail Yegorov, over the Reichstag on 2 May 1945.

 Post-war

 Demobilized in 1946, he lived thereafter in Sukhumi working as a governmental shop manager.
 He joined the Communist Party of the Soviet Union in 1947.
 He lived in the city of Ochamchire, and later became a deputy of the Supreme Soviet of the Georgian SSR.
 In 1965, together with Yegorov and Konstantin Samsonov, he carried the Victory Banner at the Moscow Victory Day Parade on Red Square.
 In the same formation, they carried the banner at the International Workers' Day demonstration in 1970.
-A year after the secessionist war in Abkhazia started, during which Kantaria's house in Ochamchira was destroyed, he moved with his family to Moscow, where he later died two months later in December 1993 in a Moscow hospital.
+A year after the secessionist war in Abkhazia started, during which Kantaria's house in Ochamchire was destroyed, he moved with his family to Moscow, where he later died two months later in December 1993 in a Moscow hospital.
 In early January 1994, Kantaria was reburied in his native town Jvari, on the grounds of School #3.